JuliaActuary/JuliaActuary.org/blog/bayesian_intro.md

 3. **Data** which we use to update our prior beliefs
 4. **Posterior** distributions of our random variables, conditioned on the observed data and our model

-Having defined the first two components and collected our data, the workflow involves computationally sampling the posterior distribution, often using a technique called Markov Chain Monte-Carlo (MCMC)[^1].
+Having defined the first two components and collected our data, the workflow involves computationally sampling the posterior distribution, often using a technique called Markov Chain Monte-Carlo (MCMC).
 The result is a series of values that are sampled statistically from the posterior distribution.

 ## Advantages of the Bayesian Approach